dendronhq/dendron-site/vault/dendron.roadmap.project.n.2020.server-migration.md

 - use custom goto definition provider
 - use custom backlink definition provider
 - use schema based completions

+## Configuration

+To enable server mode, update the following setting in your workspace settings `"dendron.useExperimentalLSPSupport": true`.
+Run `> Developer: Reload Window` afterwards for the changes to take effect.

 ## Links
 - [project docs](https://dendron.so/notes/725d99be-fadd-4464-88c3-0a5fcc7292c7.html)